 The property owned by Debtor has been in the Smith family since the mid 1800's.
 It has been continuously farmed by the family since that time.
 In 2011, the operations were managed by Roy and Sherrilu Smith.
-The business was a dairy farm, consistent with the majority of its historical activities.
+The business consisted of leasing dairy cows and raising heifers.
 Milk prices had dropped dramatically in the 2010 time frame causing a significant cash flow problem for Smith Dairy and it had begun to reduce its dairy farming operations.
 Accordingly, it believed the best way to resolve this cash flow shortage was to file a Chapter 11 bankruptcy and to reorganize its debts, including its secured obligations to Colorado Community Bank ("CCB").